MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-snapshot-debugging.md

 A snapshot debugging session can be in one of the three states:

-- **Initialized** - the server is waiting for the next session to be snapshot debugged based on the above rules.
+- **Initialized** - A request is issued and the server is waiting for the next session to be snapshot debugged based on the above rules.
-- **Started** - an end-user has connected with a session that is snapshot debugged.
+- **Started** - You have attached to an end-user session to snapshot debug.
-- **Finished** - snapshot debugging has finished.
+- **Finished** - When the snapshot debugging session has finished.
+- **Downloaded** - When the snapshot file is downloaded.

 ## Finishing a snapshot debugging session